iszczesniak/cpp/references/index.md

 {% include_relative qualifiers_ref.cc %}
 {% endhighlight %}

+In the above example we used the qualifiers in reference declarations but not at the **top level**.
+A top-level qualifier for a reference type would be on the right of the `&` declarator but is disallowed there.

 ## A reference to a pointer, but not the other way around.

 A reference to a pointer exists, but a pointer to a reference doesn't.